The Bad, The Dad, and The Ugly

 The Older Son (The Ugly)

-The Ugly rarely receives much pulpit attention; most of the time, preachers merely mention him in passing as if he was almost superfluous.
-Most ministers I’ve heard focus on The Dad’s homecoming reception of The Bad as an example of God’s grace, forgiveness, and restoration towards us, no matter how far we have strayed.
+The Ugly rarely receives much, if any, pulpit attention.
+Most of the time, preachers mention him merely in passing as if he was almost superfluous.
+Most ministers I’ve heard focus entirely on The Dad’s homecoming reception of The Bad as an example of God’s grace, forgiveness, and restoration towards us, no matter how far we have strayed.

 Why is that?